 See the mapping and obstacle field we tested below.

-In addition to obstacle detection, the S9 MaxV also had excellent cleaning performance.
+In addition to obstacle detection, the S6 MaxV also had excellent cleaning performance.

-The Roborock S9 MaxV captured 99% of debris tested (overall) on hardwoods when we tested a mix of cereal, sugar, rice, and kitty litter.
+The Roborock S6 MaxV captured 99% of debris tested (overall) on hardwoods when we tested a mix of cereal, sugar, rice, and kitty litter.

 Best Canister: Miele Classic C1

-If you prefer the power and light in-hand maneuverability of a canister vacuum, it’s hard to beat the Miele Classic C1 canister.
+If you prefer the power and light in-hand maneuverability of a canister vacuum then you should go with the Miele Classic C1 canister.
 This vacuum uses a bagged system which helps to keep the debris and airborne particulate down but may result in higher maintenance costs overall.

 When cleaning with any canister vacuum, there is a rigid in-hand portion attached to the body of the vacuum via a flexible wand.
 The body of the vacuum holds a bagged system for debris to be deposited into.